naql/PS_Mirth/README.md

                New-Item -Type Directory -Path $home\Documents\WindowsPowerShell\Modules

         2. Copy the entire module folder into the Modules directory.
+If you download a zip of the project, be sure to rename the extracted folder to "PS_Mirth".
+So, the entire pathname would be:
+           $home\Documents\WindowsPowerShell\Modules

            You can use any method to copy the folder, including Windows Explorer and Cmd.exe, as well as Windows PowerShell.